yu-ming-chen/tp/docs/DeveloperGuide.md

 For each of the five components:

-* Its API is defined in an `interface` with the same name as the Component.
+* Its API is defined in an `interface` with the same expenditureName as the Component.
 * Its functionality is exposed using a concrete `{Component Name} Manager` class which implements the corresponding API `interface` mentioned in the previous point.
     - For example, the `Logic` component defines its API in the `Logic.java` interface and exposes its functionality